 Follow the guidance contained in TR 24772-1 clause 6.32.5.

-Use care when using expressions with side effects as parameters to methods
+Use care when using expressions with side effects as parameters to methods.

+Write code to account for potential aliasing among parameters, including the current instance this.

-Do not use expressions with side effects for multiple parameters to functions, since the order in which the parameters are evaluated and hence the side effects occur is unspecified.
+Avoid the use of expressions with side effects for multiple parameters to functions, since the order in which the parameters are evaluated and hence the side effects occur is unspecified.

 6.33 Dangling references to stack frames [DCM]